Free pre-flight audit · 19/month to fix · 7-day free trial

 Can I opt out of specific passes?

 Yes.
 The configure screen renders an “Apply this fix” checkbox next to each automatic pass — default checked.
-Uncheck any you’d prefer to handle yourself or whose output you want to preserve as-is: redundant <Span> consolidation, multi-line MCID merging, tag-tree cleanup, bookmark generation, or structure-based /Tabs /S. The rest of the pipeline still runs, and the result page lists anything you opted out of so you know what PAC will continue to flag.
+Uncheck any you’d prefer to handle yourself or whose output you want to preserve as-is: redundant <Span> consolidation, multi-line MCID merging, tag-tree cleanup, list-label splitting, lifting standalone figures out of paragraph wrappers, TOC structural wrapping, TOC entry cleanup, retagging TOC links as references, populating link tooltips, repairing broken link destinations, bookmark generation, or structure-based /Tabs /S. The rest of the pipeline still runs, and the result page lists anything you opted out of so you know what PAC will continue to flag.
 The mandatory PDF/UA baseline (language, XMP metadata, parent-tree integrity) always runs.

 Who built this?